DUI Policies Vary Wildly

 Most drivers in an area have a reasonable expectation that the laws and policies regarding motor vehicle operation will be the same, or at least very similar from one jurisdiction to the next.
 They often believe, and rightfully so, that they are protected by laws and policies that are designed to help prove guilt or innocence and protect them from law breakers.

-As a driver on the Atlanta roads, you could find yourself in the position where you are in an accident with an individual suspected of DUI and fall under the jurisdiction of one of the more lax departments.
+As a driver on the Atlanta roads, you could find yourself in the position where you are in a car accident with an individual suspected of DUI and fall under the jurisdiction of one of the more lax departments.
 That is why regardless of where your accident is, you should immediately speak to an attorney.
 Good legal counsel can be the difference in getting just enough compensation to take care of your medical bills and getting the full amount of what you deserve, including lost wages and other punitive damages.

 Contact an Attorney